 Episode 7 - Jakarta, Indonesia

-Aired Thursday October 27 at 8.30pm on SBS
+Airs Thursday July 26 at 8pm on SBS

 Meeting up with his old friend, Derice, Luke unearths the delicious delicacies of Chinatown, finding the experience a melting pot of diverse cultural cuisines.
 Luke joins the locals beneath the tall city skyscrapers and uncovers a truly authentic Indonesian stall which serves every part of a chicken.
 During the busy lunch break Luke joins the hustle and bustle, meeting local Hadi, and dines on a diverse range of dishes.
 Moving onto dessert, Luke visits a vendor selling a sweet snack that resembles his grandmother’s hair.

 Airs Thursday August 2 at 8pm on SBS